Behaviour Policy 2024.docx

 Developing an Attachment Aware Behaviour Regulation Policy – Brighton and Hove September 2018

 This policy should be read in conjunction with other school policies relating to interaction between adults and students.
-In particular Roselyn House School and The RHISE Service Behaviour Support and Physical Intervention Policy and Safeguarding Policy.
+In particular Roselyn House School Behaviour Support and Physical Intervention Policy and Safeguarding Policy.

-The responsible people for the implementation of this policy are the Headteacher, Business Manager, Deputy Headteachers and RHISE and RHS Co-ordinators.
+The responsible people for the implementation of this policy are the Headteacher, Business Manager, Deputy Headteachers and Co-ordinators.
 The policy will be reviewed annually by the Headteacher in consultation with the staff.

 Introduction